-Your doctor will ask you about your health history, and she’ll want to know your symptoms, how long you’ve had them, and if you’ve had other problems like exhaustion.
-During the physical exam, she may check:
+Your doctor will ask you about your health history, and they’ll want to know your symptoms, how long you’ve had them, and if you’ve had other problems like exhaustion.
+During the physical exam, they may check:

 - Your muscles for weakness